sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### Section 9.
 WORK IN PROCESS LIMITS AND VISUAL MANAGEMENT

-- People on my team are not often assigned to work on multiple mutually exclusive tasks [1-7]
+- People on my team are not often assigned to work on multiple mutually exclusive tasks.
+[1-7]
-- When faced with too much work and too few people to do it, we prioritize work and focus on completing a small number of high-priority tasks [1-7]
+- When faced with too much work and too few people to do it, we prioritize work and focus on completing a small number of high-priority tasks.
+[1-7]
-- My team often discovers invisible work when it is not expected [1-7]
+- My team often discovers invisible work when it is not expected.
+[1-7]
-- In my team we do not require people to split their time between multiple tasks [1-7]
+- In my team we do not require people to split their time between multiple tasks.
+[1-7]
 - Our team work is visible to other teams and stakeholders?
 [1-7]
-- My team uses visual displays and dashboards to manage the work at various stages of a process [1-7]
+- My team uses visual displays and dashboards to manage the work at various stages of a process.
-- How much time does it take to complete a project backlog item?
-- How often does your team receive feedback that are complex, hard to understand, or do not provide actionable information?
 [1-7]
+- How much time does it take to complete a project backlog item? [time]
-- In my team visual displays are up to date and the information contributing to measurable improvement is towards a goal that the team cares about [1-7]
+- In my team visual displays are up to date and the information contributing to measurable improvement is towards a goal that the team cares about.
+[1-7]
-- When looking at visual management displays I see the key process metrics my team cares about [1-7]
+- When looking at visual management displays I see the key process metrics my team cares about.
+[1-7]

 #### Scoring